-4. Responsive Design: Now days more than 60% of American adults own a smartphone and almost 65% of all website traffic is from mobile devices.
+4. Responsive Design: Nowadays more than 60% of American adults own a smartphone and almost 65% of all website traffic is from mobile devices.
 A homepage and a website should always be responsive, adapting to both computer and mobile device users.
-Your website will definitely benefit from the user-friendly experience for users that do not have time to sit at a computer.
+Your website will benefit from the user-friendly experience for users that do not have time to sit at a computer.

 5. Content and Copy: Any copy is more effective when it’s written and designed for the reader.
 A home page is no different.
 By anticipating the questions, a visitor will have and addressing them on the homepage, the homepage becomes clearer and the marketing is more engaging.

 6. Primary Calls-to-Action: The goal of your homepage is to compel visitors to dig deeper into your website.
 Include 2–3 calls-to-action to direct visitors to act or do something, like contact, donate or buy now.